H. Safigholi, M. J. P. Chamberland, R. E. P. Taylor, C. H. Allen, M. P. Martinov, D. W. O. Rogers, and R. M. Thomson

 On these pages you will find a set of TG-43 dosimetry parameters for most of the brachytherapy sources listed in the Joint AAPM/RPC brachytherapy source registry.
 The aim of the present work is to create a comprehensive updated database of TG-43 dosimetry parameters using consistent methods for all sources.
 These data are made freely available to the public and we hope it will prove to be a valuable resource for the medical physics community.

-The egs_brachy source models used to create this database will be made available as part of the egs_brachy distribution at https://github.com/clrp-code/egs_brachy.
+The egs_brachy source models and initial energy spectra used to create this database are available as part of the egs_brachy distribution at https://github.com/clrp-code/egs_brachy.

 Users of this database may also find other useful information on the CLRP Links page.